 Breast reduction - Medical expenses related to breast reduction surgery are reimbursable only with a physician's diagnosis letter explaining that the procedure is medically required and not for cosmetic purposes (that is, to prevent or treat an illness or disease).

 Capital expenses - If their main purpose is medical care, capital expenses paid for special equipment installed in a participant's home or for improvements to the home are reimbursable.
+Pay yourself back for medically necessary special equipment.

 Car - Medical expenses are reimbursable for special hand controls and other special equipment installed in a car for the use of a person with disabilities.
 Also, the amount by which the cost of a car specially designed to hold a wheelchair exceeds the cost of a regular car is a reimbursable medical expense.
 However, the cost of operating a specially-equipped car is not reimbursable.
 See Transportation.